|

 Athletic Union out of business when it came to being a significant player in basketball,

 and it nearly did the same to the Eastern League.
+But who exactly did the league take from each?
+Here

 is a look at the 1967-68 ABA rosters and a look at which players came from EBL and AAU